ezqfil/syntaxhighlighter-hercules/README.md

 #SyntaxHighlighter Evolved Hercules
-Adds support for Hercules *.cnf files to the SyntaxHighlighter Evolved plugin using [hercules] More info in http://www.ezqfil.com.ar/hercules-brush-syntaxhighlighter-evolved-wordpress-plugin/
+Adds support for Hercules *.cnf files to the SyntaxHighlighter Evolved plugin using [hercules]</br>
+More info in http://www.ezqfil.com.ar/hercules-brush-syntaxhighlighter-evolved-wordpress-plugin/

 ##Description